Best sports bras for running 2025: top picks from Under Armour, Sweaty Betty and more

 Reasons to avoid

-Under Armour’s Infinity High sports bra has been designed in tandem with breast health expert Dr Joanna Scurr and the University of Portsmouth, UK, to work around the way that breasts move while in motion.
-Whereas most sports bras are made by cutting two breast-shaped cups from flat padding, then gluing and layering pieces of foam on top, the Infinity High bra injects the foam with liquid to create a natural shape that is supposed to move with the breasts.
+The result is a quite different approach to construction.
+Most sports bras are made by cutting out two breast-shaped cups from flat padding, then gluing and layering foam on top.
+By contrast, the Infinity High bra injects foam with liquid to create a natural shape that is supposed to move with the breasts.
 In our testing, we found that the bra fitted around the breasts comfortably and securely, and really did seem to mold with the body’s natural shape and movement.

-If you’re relatively small-chested, then the support from the Infinity High bra may be unnecessary.
+If you’re relatively small-chested, then the support that the Infinity High bra may be unnecessary.
 For those with a cup size above a C, however, this is a fantastic running bra that provides an impressive level of support, without feeling suffocating.

 Best lightweight sports bra